St. George Square, Timișoara

 St. George Square (Piața Sf.
-Gheorghe) is a small urban square in the historic center of Timișoara.
+Gheorghe) (Note: Szent György tér; St.-Georgs-Platz; Трг Светог Ђорђа) is a small urban square in the historic center of Timișoara.
 The place was known in the past as Seminary Square; there was first a Catholic church, which later became a mosque during the Ottoman occupation, and after the installation of the Austrian administration the building was handed over to the Jesuits who opened a new church, dedicated to St. George.
 Surrounded by imposing buildings, the square has long been the spiritual, financial and cultural center of the fortress of Timișoara.

 History

 St. George Square is the smallest of all three squares in the historic center of Timișoara.
 The forerunner of today's square was built around the Jesuit Church in the 18th century, under the name of Jesuit Square, and had an irregular shape.
 Its sides conformed to the new street plot, but the orientation of the church on the diagonal led to the formation of two triangular squares, when the current Cetate district was completely rebuilt by the Austrians.
 The streets were arranged according to a rectangular plan, with a new orientation, and that of the new buildings was, in turn, different from those built in previous eras.
 Subsequently, the market bore various names: Sankt-Georgs-Platz, Szent György tér, Ion C. Brătianu or Vasile Roaită during the communist years.